khemrajregmi/laravelMongoDb/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## Steps to run the project
+You can find the Frontend of the project in this link https://github.com/khemrajregmi/NuxtFilterTable

 `1.Git clone the project`

 `2. cd into the <project name>`